 Fax: 716 845-1698

 The Genetics and Genomics Program is committed to fostering intra- and inter-programmatic and collaborative innovative studies that focus on functional genomics.
 The overall goal of the Genetics and Genomics Program is to identify and characterize genetic and genomic changes that drive and/or predict cancer initiation, progression or therapeutic response, thus developing new therapeutic targets.
 Historically, much of the focus in this Program has been in basic research and discovery; more recently the goal has been broadened to encourage involvement by Program members in translational and clinical studies.
 The Program’s central themes are:

 2) Epigenetics and Genomic Instability

 3) Mouse Models of Cancer

-    The Cancer Genetics and Genomics Program has 33 members with expertise in mouse models of cancer, molecular analysis of human cancer, genetics and pathways controlling metastasis, epigenomics, bioinformatics and molecular pathology, all of which are fully integrated into the themes within the Program.
-The Program members come from nine departments at Roswell Park.
+The Genetics and Genomics Program has 30 members with expertise in mouse models of cancer, molecular analysis of human cancer, genetics and pathways controlling metastasis, epigenomics, bioinformatics and molecular pathology, all of which are fully integrated into the themes within the Program.
+The Program members come from ten departments at Roswell Park.